Wisdom Preserved

 Strawberries Ready for Dehydrator

 Load the dehydrator trays with a layer of your sliced strawberries leaving a small space between each.
-Turn on the dehydration at 130-135 degrees F. Your strawberries will be done when they are very dry to the touch.
+Turn on the dehydrator to 135 degrees F. Your strawberries will be done when they are very dry to the touch.
 This can take anywhere from 6 to 12 hours depending on your dehydrator, how thick your strawberries are, etc. Since strawberries are 90% water they will shrink down quite a bit.
 In fact, they shrink so much it always amazes me.

 Dehydrated Strawberries